 Motivation & Language Ego

 For many people, it’s hard to get something done when they don’t care.
 Excellent pronunciation is often affected by motivation.
 If the student does not care they will probably not improve much.
 This is particularly true when the student reaches a level where people can understand them.
-Once they are comprehensible many students loss interests in further pronunciation development
+Once they are comprehensible many students lose interests in further pronunciation development

 Fortunately, a teacher can use various strategies to motivate students to focus on improving their pronunciation.
 Creating relevance is one way in which students intrinsic motivation can be developed.